Converting Algebraic Circuits to R1CS (Rank One Constraint System)

 The extra 1 term is not used in this example and is a convenience we will explain later.

-Before we can create an r1cs, our polynomials and constraints need to be of the form
+Before we can create an R1CS, our constraints need to be of the form

 result = left_hand_side × right_hand_side